abstractlabz/FINEAS-UI/README.md

-# Song GPT
+# FINEAS

-Generates songs using GPT-4.
+UI for FINEAS.AI